-Cervical facet syndrome is a common sequela of MVAs and other whiplash injuries such as diving into shallow water or falling off a horse onto the head.
+Cervical facet syndrome is a common complaint after whiplash and other injuries such as diving into shallow water or falling off a horse onto the head.

 This neck pain condition faces the chiropractic physician on a daily basis.
 Neck pain, headache and, less commonly, pain or tingling radiating down the arm, but more frequently to the region between the shoulders.

 The cause?
 Quite simply, trauma, and sometimes poor posture.
 For example sleeping on your stomach.
 For years medicine has been in denial that whiplash, and other related trauma, can and frequently does cause injury to the various tissues in the neck.
 In a 10 year follow up study after whiplash, only 12 percent of the victims reported that they had absolutely no symptoms and had healed completely.